 The power cable is non-detachable so if it is damaged you’ll likely need to send the entire speaker back for repairs.
 The remote is stylish enough and fine to use, with its playback buttons and sound modes making it a cinch to operate the speaker.

-Features — Hi-res audio aspirations and a degree of versatility (connection wise)
+Edifier S2000MKIII features — Hi-res audio aspirations and a degree of versatility (connection wise)

 The Edifiers aim to live up to the audiophile aspirations with its feature set.
 Wireless connectivity is Bluetooth 5.0, but more importantly they support aptX-HD for Hi-Res music and can accept files up to 24-bit/192kHz.
 The S2000MKIII can also accept PCM signals (44.1, 48, 96 and 192kHz) in optical and coaxial mode.
-There’s no room for Wi-Fi or AirPlay 2.
+There’s no room for Wi-Fi and therefore AirPlay 2.

 Analogue and digital connections give the Edifier plenty of versatility in terms of what can be hooked up.
 There’s 2 x line input, optical and coaxial input to go with the aforementioned Bluetooth 5.0, opening the speakers up for connection to a TV, Blu-ray player, game console, CD player or set-top box etc.